-To create security over immovable property all of the following are required:
+To create security over immovable property, all of the following are required:

 An agreement relating to the security (in the case of a mortgage).

 Registration of the security in the Land Register (Grundbuch).

 Security over immovable property is not valid until it is recorded in the Land Register.
-Before recording the security interest, the parties are bound by the agreement only if it was recorded by a notary or was submitted to the Land Register Office (Grundbuchamt).
+Before recording the security interest, the parties are bound by the agreement only if it was recorded by a notary public or was submitted to the Land Register Office (Grundbuchamt).